 “The initial reasons for selecting Goliath Performance Monitor were the rare combination of purpose-built functionality for monitoring Citrix XenApp and the supporting VMware vSphere virtual infrastructure.
-We have extended the utilization of Goliath to monitor XenDesktop 7.6 farm and added functionality like the Logon Simulator [Goliath Application Availability Monitor] and Citrix daily health check reports to proactively ensure end to end connectivity so users have seamless access to Citrix delivered applications.”
+We have extended the utilization of Goliath to monitor XenDesktop 7.6 farm and added functionality like Goliath Application Availability Monitor for Citrix daily health check reports to proactively ensure end-to-end connectivity so users have seamless access to Citrix delivered applications.”

 – Chris Mielke, Infrastructure & Security Services Lead at Drake University